esnet/pond/docs/pipeline.md

 - k <code>function</code> | <code>array</code> | <code>string</code> - The key to group by.
-You can groupBy using a function `(event) => return key`, a fieldSpec (a field name, or dot delimitted path to a field), or a array of fieldSpecs
+You can groupBy using a function `(event) => return key`, a field path (a field name, or dot delimitted path to a field), or a array of field paths.

 <a name="Pipeline+clearGroupBy"></a>